Pan frying: Equipment

 Generally, a shallower cooking vessel is used for pan frying than for deep frying; however, using a deep pan with a small amount of oil, butter or bacon grease does reduce spatter.
 A denser cooking vessel is better than a less dense pan because the added mass will improve temperature regulation.
 An electric skillet can be used analogously to an electric deep fryer, and many of these devices have a thermostat to keep the liquid (in this case, oil) at the desired temperature.

 Breading

 Foods to be pan fried are sometimes covered with a batter or breading.
 Batters consist of dried ingredients such as flour or cornstarch in conjunction with liquids such as milk, water or other beverages.
 Breading can be as simple as dusting the food in flour or, more commonly, what is called the "standard breading procedure", which involves first dusting the food in flour (taking care to shake off the excess), then dipping it in beaten eggs, and finally putting it into bread crumbs (or some other form of outer coating).
 The food is seasoned with salt and pepper prior to applying any coating.
-Allowing the food to rest for 15–30 minutes before frying but after applying the breading enables the coating to stick to the food with greater tenacity.
+Allowing the food to rest for 15–30 minutes before frying but after applying the breading enables the coating to adhere to the food with greater tenacity.